-Median price and number of plants in county
+Median price and number of plants in county Unobserved market heter.
+Underest. effect of competition on price.

 Price and Competition

 Demand and uncertainty

 - C-W measures (annual) demand using employment in the construction industry at the county level. - Substantial volatility of demand. - Approx. 50% of demand for concrete comes from the government: e.g., construction and repairing roads. - Demand from government is particularly uncertain.